-• In 25 expected1 fentanyl substances2:
+• In 26 expected1 fentanyl substances2:

-2% was the average 3 amount of 1-3% was the range 4 of fentanyl found fentanyl found in half of the substances 2
+was the average3 amount of fentanyl found

+was the range4 of fentanyl found in half of the substances2

-- 13% of the expected1 fentanyl samples5 were known to be associated with an overdose: all of these samples contained fentanyl and most contained bromazolam (benzodiazepine-related) - 50% of the expected fentanyl samples contained a benzodiazepine-related drug 17% of these samples contained multiple benzodiazepine-related drugs - 31% of the expected1 fentanyl samples5 contained fluorofentanyl (up to 2 times stronger than fentanyl) - No expected1 fentanyl samples5 contained xylazine (veterinary tranquilizer) we have found xylazine in at least one expected1 fentanyl sample5 every reporting period since July 2022 - No expected1 fentanyl samples5 contained a nitazene opioid (up to 10 times stronger than fentanyl) - we have found nitazene opioids in at least one expected1 fentanyl sample5 every reporting period since May 2022 - No expected1 fentanyl samples5 contained carfentanil (up to 100 times stronger than fentanyl) we have found carfentanil in one expected1 fentanyl sample5 since April 20, 2023, but were finding it consistently before then - 25% of the expected1 fentanyl samples5 contained multiple high-potency opioids, including fentanyl and/or fluorofentanyl.
+- 17% of the expected1 fentanyl samples5 were known to be associated with an overdose: almost all of these samples contained fentanyl and/or fluorofentanyl (up to 2 times stronger than fentanyl) - 38% of the expected1 fentanyl samples5 contained a benzodiazepine-related drug 15% of these samples contained multiple benzodiazepine-related drugs - 35% of the expected1 fentanyl samples5 contained fluorofentanyl - 6% of the expected1 fentanyl samples5 contained xylazine (veterinary tranquilizer) - 2% of the expected1 fentanyl samples5 contained a nitazene opioid (up to 10 times stronger than fentanyl) - No expected1 fentanyl samples5 contained carfentanil (up to 100 times stronger than fentanyl) - 23% of the expected1 fentanyl samples5 contained multiple high-potency opioids, including fentanyl, fluorofentanyl, and/or a nitazene opioid.
 Using high-potency opioids in combination may result in extreme sedation and dangerous suppression of the respiratory system.
-Since these drugs are so strong, the risk of overdose is increased, and greater than normal doses of naloxone may be required to rouse individuals experiencing an overdose. - Toronto Public Health reported a higher than usual number of suspected opioid overdoserelated deaths (11) attended by Toronto Paramedics Services between August 31 - September
+Since these drugs are so strong, the risk of overdose is increased, and greater than normal doses of naloxone may be required to rouse individuals experiencing an overdose.